What is histoplasmosis?

 - excavation workers who uproot trees that have been used for bird or bat roosting

 - persons cleaning fireplaces below chimneys in which bats or birds have roosted

 Long-term smokers and those with preexisting lung disease may be at higher risk for developing the disease.
 People with severely compromised immune systems — such as those with AIDS or leukemia, persons on steroid therapy, those on chemotherapy, and recent transplant recipients — are vulnerable to a very serious disease known as progressive disseminated histoplasmosis.

 The majority of infected persons have no symptoms.
 When symptoms occur, they vary widely, depending on the form of disease.
 Acute pulmonary histoplasmosis is a flu-like illness characterized by respiratory symptoms, general malaise, fever, chest pains, and a dry or nonproductive cough.
 If you have been in contact with bird or bat droppings and have these symptoms, contact your health care provider.
 Distinct patterns can be seen on chest X-rays.

 Chronic pulmonary histoplasmosis is characterized by fever, fatigue, decreased appetite, and a productive cough.
 It progresses over months or years.
 Progressive disseminated histoplasmosis, the form that can be seen in people with weakened immune systems, can affect multiple organ systems and is usually fatal unless treated.

 How soon after exposure do symptoms appear?

-If symptoms occur, they will usually appear within three to 17 days after exposure; the average is 10 days.
-However, disease onset could occur sooner if exposure is heavy.
 Most people do not experience symptoms.
+If symptoms occur, they will usually appear within three to 17 days after exposure; the average is 10 days; however, disease onset could occur sooner if exposure is great.

 Does past infection with histoplasmosis make a person immune?